ls1911/GenAIPot/README.md

 ### Using PreMade Docker Image

-Read for use docker image is availble at docker hub
+Read for use docker image is available at docker hub
 ```
 docker pull annls/genaipot:latest
 docker run -dp25:25 -p110:110 annls/genaipot